A-Kiwams/A-Kiwams/README.md

 ### Hi there, Alhassan Kiwamdeen is my name.

 ## A software engineer.
-Technical writer.
-Developer advocate.
+Cloud developer.
+APIs enthusiast.

 I am a full-stack developer.
 I am currently seeking new opportunities.